opengeneva/opengeneva2018/_posts/2018-03-14-acceleration_partners.markdown

 permalink: /acceleration/
 ---

-We are proud to announce the launch of the **Open Geneva Acceleration Partnerships**
+We are proud to announce the launch of the **Open Geneva Acceleration Partnerships**.

 We welcome incubators & accelerations programs to come to the Hack Show on April 15th 2018 to talk to innovators and invite applications to their programs.
-We are particularly interested in early-stage startup programs for
+We are particularly interested in early-stage startup programs for:

 * acceleration programs for education
 * non-profit & social impact